gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 ## When not to use

-If you need only commonly used occurrence columns and simple filters, most of the time you can use the regular predicate download interface instead of the SQL interface, and it will likely be faster.
+If you need only commonly used occurrence columns and simple filters, most of the time you can use the regular [download interface](https://www.gbif.org/occurrence/search) instead of the SQL interface, and it will be faster.

 Keep in mind that if you only need species counts for one dimension, then [facet queries](https://api.gbif.org/v1/occurrence/search?facet=specieskey) are usually going to be a much faster option (although you won't receive a DOI).
 Some examples below: